 – Up for the day at 5:30.

 – Down at 6:45

 – Up at 7:30 because he rolled into the side of his crib.
 Went right back to sleep after I moved him and gave back pacifier.

 – Up for the day at 5:15.

 You get the idea – nap training very quickly fixed the issues we were having with night sleep, and things are still going strong.
 I think he’s in a transitional time with sleep right now because it looks a little different every night, but now he’s going down between 6:30 and 7:00 every night, waking no more than 2 times throughout the night for his pacifier (and going straight back to sleep, so it takes us under a minute to actually deal with), and then getting up around 5, then eating and going straight back to sleep until 7 or so.
 A few times he’s slept straight through for the whole 12 hours, so I’m hoping that becomes the norm!

-On top of these tips, there are a few products that have been absolutely invaluable to us throughout this process – here are a few affiliate links for our must-haves when it comes to sleep!
+On top of these tips, there are a few products that have been absolutely invaluable to us throughout this process.
+Here are our must-haves when it comes to sleep!

 Long story short?
 We nap trained, it was a fantastic decision, I have my life back, and everyone is happy.
 Until the next sleep regression hits us, but let’s not think about that yet.

 Anyone else want to chat baby sleep?
 How are things going in your house?
 If you don’t have a baby and are sleeping all night every night, tell me about that too…I want to live vicariously through you!